Tips for Women on Retirement Planning

 1. Financial Security for Women

 Women must be financially independent irrespective of their marital status or situation in life.
-They should not depend on their husbands or partners in their lives to give them the financial security.
+They should not depend on their husbands or partners to give them financial security.
 They can make financial decisions and can decide their own financial destiny.

 2. Women Live Longer

 Women live longer than men and that has been proven statistically.
-Therefore, if you live longer, then you have to save more!
-However, on average women tend to be less prepared and usually end up poorer in retirement.
-They could also outlive their retirement savings.
+Therefore, if you live longer, you have to save more!
+But on average, women tend to be less prepared and usually end up poorer in retirement.
+They can also outlive their retirement savings.

-One of the reasons could be because they earn less and hence, save less.
-This means less pension benefits and savings for retirement.
+One of the reasons can be because they earn less and hence, save less.
+This means fewer pension benefits and savings for retirement.
 If they plan now, women do not need to compromise on their lifestyle, should they outlive their partners.